Expert Data Cabling & Installation

 Each different type provides different speeds and levels of reliability, where the cable is less affected by interference.
 As you can imagine, there are differences in cost.
 We can advise on what is most suitable for you premises.

 This is crucial when it comes to data cable installation, as there are two types of ceiling: a hard cap ceiling or a drop/acoustic suspended ceiling.
-The latter is easier to work with because it provides better access for the data cables.
+The latter is easier to work with because it provides better access for the data cables, but we can work to suit you and your needs.

 Many offices have raised floors nowadays, suitable for underfloor cabling to floor ports containing mains power and ethernet connectivity.
 If none of these are options or desirable, then we can install wall trunking to house the required cabling.